-Two More Horses Die At Santa Anita Park As It Prepares To Host Breeders' Cup
+2 More Horses Die At Santa Anita Park As It Prepares To Host Breeders' Cup

 The track in Los Angeles County suspended racing for much of March — when horse deaths had reached nearly two dozen — as it worked to learn what was behind the high death toll.

 The racetrack reopened in late March, after the park announced several changes, including limiting the use of pain or anti-inflammatory medications for horses and increasing the time required for horses to be on-site prior to a race.
-The track also has a new drainage system that's meant to make it safer.
+The track also has a new drainage system meant to make it safer.

 But more horses have died since the park reopened for its autumn meet.
-Advocates for the abolition of horse racing have used these incidents as an example of poor living conditions racing horses endure.
+Advocates for the abolition of horse racing have used these incidents as an example of poor living conditions that racing horses endure.
 Patrick Battuello, the founder of Horseracing Wrongs, told NPR that no amount of measures taken by Santa Anita Park will prevent deaths.

 "With all of this talk about safety measures and welfare improvements and this hypervigilance that the industry has been displaying since they were exposed back in the spring, they still can't stop the killings," Battuello said.